Pollution Solution

 • Household poisons—oven cleaner, insecticides, drain cleaners

-• Rubber cement, epoxy, instant glues, model glues, and plastic adhesives
+• Rubber cement, epoxy, instant glues, model glues, plastic adhesives

 • Oil based paint only no latex (see Latex Disposal), stain, lacquer, thinners, acetone